seeess1/seeess1.github.io/projects.md

 <br>
 # Data + tennis

-Every now and then I find a way to combine programming with tennis and I've got a few related projects, including
+Every now and then I find a way to combine programming with my interest and non-profit work in tennis.
+You can learn mor about those projects [here](./projects-tennis.md).

-If you're interested in my work with data & tennis, there's more of that [in here](./projects-tennis.md).